Welcome to the Collie Health Foundation

-In 1986, the Collie Club Of America established the Collie Club Of America Foundation, Inc. The concept for this organization was conceived by the late R.L.
+In 1986 the members of the Collie Club Of America established the Collie Club Of America Foundation, Inc. The concept for this organization was conceived by the late R.L.
 Rickenbaugh, a longtime breeder, along with his wife Hilda, of the Bannerblu Collies.
 With the Collie Club of America’s assistance and cooperation, the reality of the organization was set into motion.
 The benefits would be two-fold.
-Not only would it provide tax deductions for potential donors, but it would result in additional income to the club, for some very worthwhile causes.
-Previously, the Collie Club of America was only able to give limited support for collie medical research and related activities.
-Health problems, such as Collie Eye Anomaly (CEA), Progressive Retinal Atrophy (PRA), Bloat, Epilepsy, skin disorders, Dermatomyositis (DM) and Grey Collie Syndrome, that can affect the collie breed, need significant funding if they are ever to be conquered.
+Not only would it provide tax deductions for potential donors, but it would result in additional income that could be awarded in the form of grants for some very worthwhile causes.
+Previously, the Collie Club of America was only able to give limited support for Collie medical research and related activities. health problems, such as Collie Eye Anomaly (CEA), Progressive Retinal Atrophy (PRA), Bloat, Epilepsy, skin problems, Dermatomyositis (DMS) and Grey Collie Syndrome (CN), that can affect the Collie

+breed, need significant funding if they are ever to be conquered.
 Thus, the Foundation was born, with the primary function of addressing the breed’s major health problems.
 Its main purpose is to issue grants to worthwhile organizations for research in breeding, genetics and health issues of all dogs, with the primary emphasis on Veterinary research as it relates directly to the Collie.
-So far, the Foundation has given grants to the following areas of research: Bloat, Grey Collie, Epilepsy, eye diseases (most notably PRA), DM and many other health related problems.
-The very important message of the Foundation is funding research and education.
+So far the Foundation has given grants to the following areas of research: Bloat, Grey Collie, Epilepsy, Cancer, eye diseases (most notably PRA), Dermatomyositis and many other health related problems.
+The very important message of the Foundation is “funding research” and “education.”

 On December 17, 2002 the organization changed it’s name from the Collie Club of America Foundation to the Collie Health Foundation in order to give the Foundation a unique identity separate from the Collie Club of America and more clearly represent our mission.